ExocoreNetwork/exocore/x/epochs/README.md

 ## Abstract

 Often in the SDK, we would like to run certain code every-so often.
-The purpose of `epochs` module is to allow other modules to set that they would like to be signaled once every period.
+The purpose of the `epochs` module is to allow other modules to set that they would like to be signaled once every period.
 So another module can specify it wants to execute code once a week, starting at UTC-time = x.
 `epochs` creates a generalized epoch interface to other modules so that